May 27, 2014

 Jenifer Reynolds started her career on KOSU radio while attending college at Oklahoma State University.
 She moved to television in 1988 as KWTV Channel 9's primary Capitol reporter.
 In 1990 Reynolds was offered an anchor job at the station.
 Since leaving the anchor's desk, Reynolds serves as cohost of the statewide television show "Discover Oklahoma."

 The Oklahoma History Center is located across from the State Capitol Building at 800 Nazih Zuhdi Drive in Oklahoma City.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 32 museums, historic sites and affiliates across the state.
 For more information call 405-522-6676 or visit www.okhistory.org.